jei3m/ai-ponics/README.md

 - **Gemini 2.0 Flash** is used to analyze images of plants uploaded by users.
 It assesses the plant's health and growth, offering insights such as whether the plant is thriving or needs attention.
 The AI can also detect symptoms of common plant diseases or issues related to nutrition and environmental conditions.

 **Real-Time Sensor Monitoring**
 - **Blynk API** integrates various environmental sensors, providing real-time data on factors like temperature, humidity, and other parameters that influence plant growth.
-This data is accessible through the app’s dashboard, ensuring users can monitor their aeroponic system remotely and act accordingly.
+This data is accessible through the appâs dashboard, ensuring users can monitor their aeroponic system remotely and act accordingly.

 **Plant Intelligence**
-- A custom knowledge base implemented to enhance the AI chatbot’s responses with precise, data-backed insights on plant care, environmental factors, disease management, and optimal growth strategies for various crops.
+- A custom knowledge base implemented to enhance the AI chatbotâs responses with precise, data-backed insights on plant care, environmental factors, disease management, and optimal growth strategies for various crops.

 **Weather Forecast**
  - The OpenWeather API is used to provide users with weather forecasts based on their set address.
 This allows users to anticipate environmental conditions and adjust their aeroponic system accordingly.
 This forecast is accessible through the app's dashboard, enabling users to optimize their aeroponic system based on current weather conditions.